mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_deduction.md

 ## **Undistributed Middle** ##
 ![image-right](http://i.imgur.com/oNWMOLa.png){: .align-right}
-Assuming because two things share a commkon property, that makes them the same thing.
+Assuming because two things share a common property, that makes them the same thing.

 *“A theory can mean an unproven idea.
 Scientists use the term evolutionary theory.
 Therefore evolution is an unproven idea."*
 {: .text-center}